sneha-bioinfo-project/HospitalFlow360-Healthcare-Analytics/README.md

 ---

-## SQL: Operational Analytics
+## 🗄️ SQL: Operational Analytics

-SQL was used to evaluate healthcare operations and derive business insights from the structured dataset.
+SQL was used to evaluate healthcare operations and extract business insights from the structured datasets.

 ### Analyses performed